oVirt/ovirt-ansible-infra/roles/ovirt.networks/README.md

 | labels        | UNDEF          | List of names of the network label to be assigned to the bond or interface. |
 | interface     | UNDEF          | Name of the network interface where the logical network should be attached. |

-More information about host networks can be found [here](http://docs.ansible.com/ansible/ovirt_host_networks_module.html).
+More information about the parameters can be found in the [ovirt_host_network](http://docs.ansible.com/ansible/ovirt_host_network_module.html) module documentation.

 Dependencies
 ------------